-Do you want to make your menu appeal to more people, especially vegetarians?
+Do you want to make your menu appeal to more people, especially vegetarians and vegans?
 Or perhaps, people who really love chicken but can’t have too much of it?

 Here’s our list of vegetarian-friendly chicken substitutes.
 While these ingredients may not taste exactly like the real thing, they certainly can be used to flavour your dishes in place of mankind’s favourite meat – and still taste amazing!

-Perhaps the most well-known chicken substitute in the world, tofu can be used in place of almost any type of meat, and is a fantastic vegetarian alternative in most meals.
+Perhaps the most well-known replacement for chicken in the world, tofu can be used in place of almost any type of meat, and is a fantastic vegetarian alternative in most meals.

 Vegetarian-friendly chefs recommend trying tofu nuggets, kung pao tofu or even barbequed tofu.
 These dishes are so good, they’re even well-liked by meat lovers.